Masked men burn child, terrorize family in bizarre home invasion

 Detectives believe the family was targeted because the father owns a business.
 Authorities do not believe that this was a random attack.

 "This is scary.
-This is a quite neighborhood," said Sanjay Shah, a neighbor.
+This is a quiet neighborhood," said Sanjay Shah, a neighbor.

 The 7-year-old and his father are both doing OK.

-Detectives said they do not have much of a description of the three men who committed the crime because they wore mask to hide their identity.
+Detectives said they do not have much of a description of the three men who committed the crime because they wore masks to hide their identity.